niplav/site/logical.md

 	$$\phi_j(v)=\sum_{S \subseteq N \backslash \{j\}} \frac{|S|!(n-|S|-1)!}{n!} (v(S \cup\{j\})-v(S)))$$
 </div>

-Three conceptual difficulties present themselves:
+Two conceptual difficulties present themselves:

 1. The Shapley value assumes there's a null-action for each player, i.e. players can choose not to do anything,
-2. It's *usually* assumed that if every player plays the null action, then the output of `$v$` is `$0$`, though this isn't required for the equation to work.
-3. At different times different programs on the same Turing machine can have accessed different parts of the tape—in the most extreme case, one program just moves one tape to the left, and stays there, while the other program runs off along tapes to the right.
+2. At different times different programs on the same Turing machine can have accessed different parts of the tape—in the most extreme case, one program just moves one tape to the left, and stays there, while the other program runs off along tapes to the right.
 In those cases, we get differently sized "lists" of influence-values.

 1\. can be solved by setting the null action to the tapestate produced by the program preceding the tapestate.
 I imagine this as a tapestate being